Query by Example: As a general technique

 SELECT * FROM Contacts WHERE City='Sampleton' AND Zipcode='12345';

 More advanced versions of QBE have other comparison operator options, often via a pull-down menu, such as "Contains", "Not Contains", "Starts With", "Greater-Than", and so forth.

 Another approach to text comparisons is to allow one or more wildcard character characters.
-For example, if an asterisk is designated as a wild wildcard character in a particular system, then searching for last names using "Rob*" would return (match) last names such as "Rob", "Robert", "Robertson", "Roberto", etc.
+For example, if an asterisk is designated as a wildcard character in a particular system, then searching for last names using "Rob*" would return (match) last names such as "Rob", "Robert", "Robertson", "Roberto", etc.